conedevelopment/root-site-eleventy/src/docs/extensions/bazar.md

 Tax::disable();
 ```

-> Note, when disabling taxes, the previously set taxes won't be updated or recalculated.
-They stay untouched.
+{% notification %}Note, when disabling taxes, the previously set taxes won't be updated or recalculated.
+They stay untouched.{% endnotification %}

 ## Discounts